yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcdesktopalertwnd-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Punkt, w współrzędne ekranu.
+Punkt we współrzędnych ekranu.

 ### <a name="remarks"></a>Uwagi

-Ta metoda zwraca prawidłową ostatniej pozycji w oknie alert na ekranie.
+Ta metoda zwraca ostatnią prawidłową pozycję okna alertu na ekranie.

-##  <a name="gettransparency"></a>  CMFCDesktopAlertWnd::GetTransparency
+## <a name="cmfcdesktopalertwndgettransparency"></a><a name="gettransparency"></a>CMFCDesktopAlertWnd::GetTransparency

 Zwraca poziom przezroczystości.